project-unisonOS/unison-io-core/README.md

 On-device multimodal runtime stub for Developer Mode.
 Emits EventEnvelopes to the Orchestrator and does not persist identity or secrets.

+## Status
+Optional (dev-mode) — used in devstack but safe to disable if testing orchestration only.

 ## Run locally

 - Python
   - pip install -r requirements.txt
+  - cp .env.example .env
   - python src/server.py
   - Open: [http://localhost:8085/health](http://localhost:8085/health)